JuliaSymbolics/Metatheory.jl/README.md

 [![status](https://joss.theoj.org/papers/3266e8a08a75b9be2f194126a9c6f0e9/status.svg)](https://joss.theoj.org/papers/3266e8a08a75b9be2f194126a9c6f0e9)
 [![Zulip](https://img.shields.io/badge/Chat-Zulip-blue)](https://julialang.zulipchat.com/#narrow/stream/277860-metatheory.2Ejl)

 **Metatheory.jl** is a general purpose term rewriting, metaprogramming and algebraic computation library for the Julia programming language, designed to take advantage of the powerful reflection capabilities to bridge the gap between symbolic mathematics, abstract interpretation, equational reasoning, optimization, composable compiler transforms, and advanced homoiconic pattern matching features.
-The core features of Metatheory.jl are a powerful rewrite rule definition language, a vast library of functional combinators for classical term rewriting and an *e-graph rewriting*, a fresh approach to term rewriting achieved through an equality saturation algorithm.
-Metatheory.jl can manipulate any kind of
-Julia symbolic expression type, ~~as long as it satisfies the [TermInterface.jl](https://github.com/JuliaSymbolics/TermInterface.jl)~~.
+The core features of Metatheory.jl are a powerful rewrite rule definition language, a vast library of functional combinators for classical term rewriting and an *[e-graph](https://en.wikipedia.org/wiki/E-graph) rewriting*, a fresh approach to term rewriting achieved through an equality saturation algorithm.
+Metatheory.jl can manipulate any kind of Julia symbolic expression type, ~~as long as it satisfies the [TermInterface.jl](https://github.com/JuliaSymbolics/TermInterface.jl)~~.

 ### NOTE: TermInterface.jl has been temporarily deprecated.
 Its functionality has moved to module [Metatheory.TermInterface](https://github.com/JuliaSymbolics/Metatheory.jl/blob/master/src/TermInterface.jl) until consensus for a shared symbolic term interface is reached by the community.

 Metatheory.jl provides:
-- An eDSL (domain specific language) to define different kinds of symbolic rewrite rules.
+- An eDSL (embedded domain specific language) to define different kinds of symbolic rewrite rules.
 - A classical rewriting backend, derived from the [SymbolicUtils.jl](https://github.com/JuliaSymbolics/SymbolicUtils.jl) pattern matcher, supporting associative-commutative rules.
 It is based on the pattern matcher in the [SICM book](https://mitpress.mit.edu/sites/default/files/titles/content/sicm_edition_2/book.html).
 - A flexible library of rewriter combinators.
-- An e-graph rewriting (equality saturation) engine, based on the [egg](https://egraphs-good.github.io/) library, supporting a backtracking  pattern matcher and non-deterministic term rewriting by using a data structure called *e-graph*, efficiently incorporating the notion of equivalence in order to reduce the amount of user effort required to achieve optimization tasks and equational reasoning.
+- An [e-graph](https://en.wikipedia.org/wiki/E-graph) rewriting (equality saturation) engine, based on the [egg](https://egraphs-good.github.io/) library, supporting a backtracking  pattern matcher and non-deterministic term rewriting by using a data structure called [e-graph](https://en.wikipedia.org/wiki/E-graph), efficiently incorporating the notion of equivalence in order to reduce the amount of user effort required to achieve optimization tasks and equational reasoning.
 - `@capture` macro for flexible metaprogramming.

 Intuitively, Metatheory.jl transforms Julia expressions